klojang4j/klojang-check/README.md

-Ensuring that your program input, object state, or method arguments are valid before execution is crucial for writing robust software. _Klojang Check_ simplifies precondition validation, making your code more robust, more expressive, and reducing the need for excessive unit testing.
+Ensuring that your program input, object state, or method arguments are valid before execution is crucial for writing robust software. _Klojang Check_ simplifies precondition validation, making your code cleaner, more expressive, and reducing the need for excessive unit testing.
 It helps separate precondition validation from business logic in an elegant, concise way.